 For Taskers: Best Practices When Tasking

 Consistent with World Health Organization guidelines, social distancing (staying 6 feet / 2 meters away from others) is recommended at this time.
-Taskers should always communicate with Clients in the task chat to share that they are healthy— and that the task will be “contactless” or performed virtually.
+Taskers should always communicate with Clients in the task chat to share that they are not experiencing COVID symptoms— and that the task will be “contactless” or performed virtually.
 We recommend that Taskers carry hand sanitizer in their tool kits.
 Taskers have shared with us that they sometimes wear face masks and disposable gloves for additional protection, and are avoiding using public transportation, opting to use their personal vehicles or bicycles instead.
 Some have also asked Clients to disinfect their doorbells or doorknobs before making deliveries.
 Taskers may wish to share in their Quick Pitches language and task chats the precautions you are taking in order to task safely.

 For more detailed guidance and information on contactless and virtual tasks, click here.

 Please adhere to the Government of Canada’s guidelines, available here, as well as any state and local public health authority guidance and regulations in your area.